Enriched uranium: Zippe centrifuge

 The Zippe-type centrifuge is an improvement on the standard gas centrifuge, the primary difference being the use of heat.
 The bottom of the rotating cylinder is heated, producing convection currents that move the ^{235}U up the cylinder, where it can be collected by scoops.
 This improved centrifuge design is used commercially by Urenco to produce nuclear fuel and was used by Pakistan in its nuclear weapons program.

 Laser techniques

 Laser processes promise lower energy inputs, lower capital costs and lower tails assays, hence significant economic advantages.
 Several laser processes have been investigated or are under development.
 Separation of isotopes by laser excitation (SILEX) is well developed and is licensed for commercial operation as of 2012.
 Separation of isotopes by laser excitation is a very effective and cheap method of uranium separation, able to be done in small facilities requiring much less energy and space than previous separation techniques.
 The cost of uranium enrichment using laser enrichment technologies is approximately $30 per SWU which is less than a third of the price of gas centrifuges, the current standard of enrichment.
 Separation of isotopes by laser excitation could be done in facilities virtually undetectable by satellites.
-More than 20 countries have worked with laser separation over the 1990s and 2000s, the most notable of these countries being Iran and North Korea, though all countries have had very limited success up to this point.
+More than 20 countries worked with laser separation during the 1990s and 2000s, though all achieved very limited success.